AI, Product Design & Real‑World Deployment

 Even experienced authors struggled to meet WCAG AA, and organisations had no scalable way to validate reports.

-I used Copilot as my prompting partner and Lovable as the build environment to create PBIX A11y, but the foundation of the tool came from something far more specific: my own deep knowledge of WCAG and a detailed understanding of what accessibility checks are actually possible inside a Power BI report.
+I used Copilot as my prompting partner and Lovable as the build environment to accelerate development, but the foundation of the product came from something far more specific: my deep knowledge of WCAG and a detailed understanding of what accessibility checks are actually possible inside a Power BI report.

 • Text and non-text contrast